thedimlebowski/Trading-Gym/README.md

 Some examples are available in `tgym/examples/`

-To run the dqn_agent example, you will need to also install the following:
+To run the `dqn_agent.py` example, you will need to also install keras with `pip install keras`.
+By default, the backend will be set to Theano.
+You can also run it with Tensorflow by installing it with `pip install tensorflow`.
+You then need to edit `~/.keras/keras.json` and make sure `"backend": "tensorflow"` is specified.

-`pip install gym`

-`pip install keras`

-And install your favorite backend, such as tensorflow or theano:

-`pip install tensorflow`